-The exterior of the building has a sculptural quality which incorporates the culture of Miami architecture into the design.
+The exterior of the building has a sculptural quality which incorporates the culture of Miami into the architectural design.
 The materials, angles, and colors are all meant to give the ballpark a unique sense of identity.
-It achieves this ambition, as this venue would look out of place in anywhere other than Miami.
+It achieves this ambition, as this venue would look out of place anywhere other than Miami.
 The vision for this stadium continues inside the gates with art melding with technology for a blend that makes this a one of a kind experience.

 While the ambience may be modern in a way no other ballpark has been able to accomplish, the product on the field is an American tradition.
 That said, the best way to experience a Miami Marlins baseball game is in a private luxury suite.

 LuxuryVIPSuites.com has exclusive access to the suite owners at Marlins Park.
 Our close connections have allowed us the privilege to offer these luxury suites to our clients for any Marlins home game.
-There are only 50 luxury suites in this stadium, which means that each one is highly sought-after.
-You can jump to the front of the line by calling us at 610-828-7407 to inquire about the pricing and availability for the game of your choice.
+There are only about 50 luxury suites in this stadium, which means that each one is highly sought-after.
+You can jump to the front of the line by calling us at 610-828-7407 to inquire about the suite pricing and availability for the game of your choice.

-Marlins suite owners are always encouraged to contact us about marketing your suites.
+Marlins suite owners are always encouraged to contact us about marketing their suites.
 It is a long baseball season and there are plenty of other groups who would love the opportunity to host an event at Marlins Park.
 Make your suite work for you when you are away by renting it out to our elite clientele.
 You get the satisfaction of helping others while lessening the burden of your annual expense in owning the suite.
-Email DJ direct at email@example.com to learn more about how LuxuryVIPSuites.com can become your most trusted business partner.
+Email us direct at email@example.com to learn more about how LuxuryVIPSuites.com can become your most trusted business partner.